siva-sundar/the-frontend-interview/README.md

 6. Implement a Super Mario game within a board of 64\*64 cells with mushrooms and poisons at random places.
 Whenever the Mario picks up the mushroom, the places of the mushrooms and poisons should change and the score should be tracked.

-7. How would you design a lazy loading list component like linked/facebook feed list?
+7. How would you design a lazy loading list component like LinkedIn/Facebook feed list?

-8. Design something like Whatsapp Web ?
+8. Design a webapp like Whatsapp Web.
 Explain the component design architecture.

-9. Design a page something like Google chrome downloads which should also handle the file downloading functionality.
+9. Design a page like Google Chrome Downloads which should also handle the file downloading functionality.

 ![image.png](images/chrome-downloads.png)